cbrewster/gsoc2017/notes/test_failures.md

  - [ ] defaultValue on HTMLOutputElement must enqueue disconnectedCallback when removing a custom element
     * **Reason:** `defaultValue` is not implemented for `HTMLOutputElement`.

+### `reactions/HTMLSelectElement.html`
+ - [ ] The indexed setter on HTMLSelectElement must enqueue connectedCallback when inserting a custom element
+    * **Reason:** the indexed setter is not implemented for `HTMLSelectElement`.

+ - [ ] The indexed setter on HTMLSelectElement must enqueue disconnectedCallback when removing a custom element
+    * **Reason:** the indexed setter is not implemented for `HTMLSelectElement`.

+ - [ ] add on HTMLSelectElement must enqueue connectedCallback when inserting a custom element
+    * **Reason:** `add` exists for `HTMLSelectElement`, but the implementation does nothing.

 ### `reactions/Selection.html`
  - [ ] deleteFromDocument on Selection must enqueue a disconnected reaction
     * **Reason:** Servo does not implement the `Selection` API.